 Andrea Bernasconi – neurologist using advanced brain-imaging techniques to model epileptogenic lesions and to study their relationship to brain structure and function.

 Neda Bernasconi – uses sophisticated MRI data with advanced image analysis and statistical models to obtain knowledge of fine brain structure and brain networks, in particular the limbic system in patients with temporal lobe epilepsy.

-Martin Veilleux – neurologist with interest in anomalies of sleep in patients with various forms of epilepsy
+Martin Veilleux – neurologist with an interest in the treatment of epilepsy.

 Epilepsy is a neurological disorder characterized by a sudden, brief change in the brain, expressed as a seizure.
 Epilepsy affects many Canadians.
 According to Epilepsy Canada, approximately one per cent of Canadians have epilepsy.
 This includes people who take anticonvulsant drugs or who had a seizure within the past five years.
 30% of new Canadian cases each year are among children.
 In about half of child cases, seizures eventually disappear.
 Epilepsy is a result of different causes: malformations during brain development, a head injury that causes scarring to the brain tissue, high fever and prolonged convulsions during early childhood, trauma at birth, a stroke or tumour.
 One out of three patients cannot control seizures solely by using available medications.
 For these patients, surgical removal of the brain tissue causing seizures is the only known effective treatment for controlling seizures and improving quality of life.
 Seizures can be triggered by outside events such as strobe lights, or by a person’s state of health---fatigue, illness, hunger, emotional stress.